Rehabilitation visits are child’s play at Children’s

 - How long will the entire visit take?

-- How long will my child be having therapy?
+- How long will my child require therapy?

 With the facts in hand, talk with your child about what to expect at the visit and how it will help.
-Before the visit, talk about it with your child.
-With younger kids, it may also help to draw pictures (stick figures work just fine!).
-Or act out the upcoming visit with a stuffed animal as the patient.
+With younger kids, it may also help to draw pictures (stick figures work just fine!) or act out the upcoming visit with a stuffed animal as the patient.
 Or a relevant picture book may be worth a thousand words.
-(Children’s has compiled a great list of suggested reading for kids.)

 If you received a questionnaire in the mail, please complete it in advance.
 Don’t forget to mail it back or bring it with you.
 You’ll also need any pertinent medical records.